POUND ON THE TABLE

 The Heils had a vacation home on the Island, next to a house owned by the Hines (who, being more frugal, perhaps, rented it out to tourists).
 One November, the Heils visited their Shangri-La, only to notice branches from one of the Hines’ healthy oak trees overhanging the house’s roof.
 They observed no roof damage, and saw nothing to suggest the tree was diseased or failing.
 Nevertheless, the Heils asked the Hines to do something about it.

 The Hines were good neighbors, albeit thrifty ones.
 They asked the Heils to get some bids from tree services, and the Heils complied with bids in the thousands.
-The Hines found Sam’s Tree Service, a guy with no insurance, an undocumented worker (attention, President Trump!), and probably a beat-up truck, too, for all we know.
+The Hines found Sam’s Tree Service, a guy with no insurance, an undocumented worker (guess Biden should have built the wall, right, Marjorie Taylor Greene?), and probably a beat-up truck, too, for all we know.
 But he was properly licensed, and had no record of complaints.
 More important for the Hines, Sam did the job for a mere $500.00.

 Many months later, when the Heils next visited their house, they found a hole in the roof and water damage everywhere.
 Their insurance carrier denied coverage because inspectors determined that the Hines’ tree had rubbing against the roof, causing the hole.
 (That alone is worth a whole blog, but we’ll pass on that issue).
 The Heils demanded that the Hines and Sam pay for the damage, but both declined.